Shamita Das DasGupta: Background

-Married at an early age, she moved to the US at the age of 19.
+Married at an early age, she moved to the USA at the age of 19.
 She did her undergraduate and graduate studies at Ohio State University and received her PhD in developmental psychology.
 She moved to New Jersey and taught at Rutgers University for several years.

-Her deep interest in issues relating to domestic violence led her to head a women’s agency in Pennsylvania.
-From her association with various women’s organizations, she realized that South Asian women were generally ignored by the mainstream domestic violence organizations, so she decided to establish an organization that would focus on their unique issues.
+From her association with various women's organizations, she realized that South Asian women were generally ignored by the mainstream domestic violence organizations, so she decided to establish an organization that would focus on their unique issues.
 She co-founded Manavi, an organization for South Asian women, in New Jersey with five other women.

 Activism and academia

-Although, Shamita describes herself as a community worker, she is one of the few community workers who have established themselves as an academic through research and teaching.
+She describes herself as a community worker.
+She has established herself as an academic through research and teaching.
 She has written numerous articles on south Asian women’s issues and collaborated with her physician daughter, Sayantani DasGupta, on mother-daughter experiences.
 Currently she is an adjunct faculty member at the New York University School of Law.
-She serves on the editorial board of Violence against Women journal.
-Recipient of many awards including the Bannerman Fellowship, she is on the board of several national organizations.
+She serves on the editorial board of the "Violence against Women" journal.
+The recipient of many awards, including the Bannerman Fellowship, she is on the boards of several national organizations.